 A licensed pilot since 1972 and a CFI since 1979, Greg was recently awarded the FAA’s Wright Brothers Master Pilot Award for fifty years of safe piloting.
-He was inducted into the Flight Instructor Hall of Fame.
-He was 2000 Industry/FAA National Flight Instructor of the Year, winner of the 1999 NATA Excellence in Pilot Training Award and the 2013 AOPA Let’s Go Flying Award, and the first-ever Master Flight Instructor.
+He was inducted into the Flight Instructor Hall of Fame in 2021, and was named 2000 Industry/FAA National Flight Instructor of the Year, winner of the 1999 NATA Excellence in Pilot Training Award and the 2013 AOPA Let’s Go Flying Award, and the first-ever Master Flight Instructor.
 He has flown professionally in both scheduled and corporate aviation, and holds an ATP pilot certificate with Boeing 737 type rating, and Flight Instructor certificate with all fixed-wing aircraft ratings.

 Along with his writing activities, Greg has been an avid photographer from childhood.
 Since earning his pilot’s license at age 19, he’s been shooting photos from aloft, many of which have illustrated his Flying Carpet column and book, and appeared in solo- and group museum exhibits.
 Greg’s most memorable aerial and terrestrial photographs are available as Fine Art Metal Prints and Pilot Achievement Plaques.

 Greg’s “earth bio”

-Most recently Greg’s activities have turned to non-fiction and creative writing.
+Most recently Greg’s activities have turned to a podcast and non-fiction and creative writing.
 Author of five commercially published books with more in progress, Mr. Brown is a former Barnes & Noble Arizona Author of the Month.
 Some reviewers have compared his book, Flying Carpet, to 1960s road-trip classics like Zen and the Art of Motorcycle Maintenance, and Jack Kerouac’s On the Road.
-Mr. Brown also served 20 years as aviation adventure columnist for AOPA Flight Training, a national magazine published by the world’s largest pilot association.
+Mr. Brown also served 20 years as aviation adventure columnist for AOPA Flight Training magazine, published by the world’s largest pilot association.

 Greg holds an MFA in Art & Design: Industrial Design and a BS in Architectural Studies from the University of Illinois at Urbana-Champaign, following Integrated Liberal Studies at the University of Wisconsin-Madison.
 He is an emeritus Dean’s Advisory Council member for the College of Arts & Letters, Northern Arizona University.